Columbia College Chicago Announces Screenings of Five Practicum Films

 "A Wolf Comes at Night"

 A deadly predator terrorizes a secluded cattle farm straining the bond between a grandfather and the two grandchildren thrust upon him to raise.
 This film was screened at the 2020 Cine Youth Film Festival in Chicago, IL, the 2019 Culture and Diversity Film Festival in Los Angeles, CA, the 2019 Black Film Festival in New Orleans, LA, and the 2020 National Black Film Festival in Houston, TX (Award Winner).
+It has also been selected for the Seattle Black Film Festival, and will be screened between April 23rd and 25th, 2021.
 You can see the trailer here.